ideaigniter/todo-app-tutorial/README.md

 20. Add CSS and HTML for `todo` list component
 21. Create `ng g c todo/list-item`
 22. Add mark as done functionality and styling for `todo` list
+23. Add `task-item` route and CSS and HTML